-- "Active 3P sellers" means sellers who have sold a product in GigaCloud Marketplace within the last 12-month period, irrespective of cancellations or returns; - "Active buyers" means buyers who have purchased a product in the GigaCloud Marketplace within the last 12-month period, irrespective of cancellations or returns; - "Cayman Islands holding company" are to GigaCloud Technology Inc, our Cayman Islands holding company and its predecessor entity; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Taiwan, the Hong Kong Special Administrative Region and the Macao Special Administrative Region; - "Class A ordinary shares" or "our Class A ordinary shares" are to the Class A ordinary shares, par value \$0.0001 per share, of GigaCloud Technology Inc; - "Class B ordinary shares" or "our Class B ordinary shares" are to the Class B ordinary shares, par value \$0.0001 per share, of GigaCloud Technology Inc; - "GigaCloud Marketplace GMV" means the total gross merchandise value of transactions ordered through our GigaCloud Marketplace including GigaCloud 3P and GigaCloud 1P, before any deductions of value added tax, goods and services tax, shipping charges paid by buyers to sellers and any refunds; - "GMV" means the total gross merchandise value of transactions; - "off-platform ecommerce" means the sale of our own inventory to and through third-party ecommerce platforms;
+- "Active 3P sellers" means sellers who have sold a product in GigaCloud Marketplace within the last 12-month period, irrespective of cancellations or returns; - "Active buyers" means buyers who have purchased a product in the GigaCloud Marketplace within the last 12-month period, irrespective of cancellations or returns; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Taiwan, the Hong Kong Special Administrative Region and the Macao Special Administrative Region; - "Class A ordinary shares" are to our Class A ordinary shares, par value \$0.0001 per share;

-- "preferred shares" or "our preferred shares" are to the redeemable convertible preferred shares of \$0.0001 par value per share, of GigaCloud Technology Inc, including series A redeemable convertible preferred shares of \$0.0001 par value per share, or "series A preferred shares," series B redeemable convertible preferred shares of \$0.0001 par value per share, or "series B preferred shares," series C redeemable convertible preferred shares of \$0.0001 par value per shares," series C preferred shares of \$0.0001 par value per share, or "series D redeemable convertible preferred shares of \$0.0001 par value per shares," and series E redeemable convertible preferred shares."
-The preferred shares will automatically convert into our ordinary shares and be re-designated as Class A ordinary shares or Class B ordinary shares, where applicable, immediately prior to the completion of this offering. - "RMB" and "Renminbi" are to the legal currency of China; - "shares," "our shares" "ordinary shares" or "our ordinary shares" are to the ordinary shares, par value \$0.0001 per share, of GigaCloud Technology Inc, and upon and after the completion of this offering, are to our Class A ordinary shares and Class B ordinary shares, par value \$0.0001 per share; - "SKU" means the stock keeping unit for our inventory; - "Spend per active buyer" is calculated by dividing the total GigaCloud Marketplace GMV within the last 12-month period by the number of active buyers as of such date; - "US\$," "\$" and "U.S. dollars" are to the legal currency of the U.S.; - "VIEs" are to our variable interest entities who entered into account control agreements, or control agreements, with GigaCloud Technology Inc, as detailed in "Corporate History and Structure"; and - "we," "us," "our company," "our," "our group" or "GigaCloud Group" refer to GigaCloud Technology Inc, our Cayman Islands holding company, its predecessor entity, together as a group with its subsidiaries, and, in the context of describing our operations and consolidated financial statements, its consolidated VIEs and any subsidiaries of its consolidated VIEs, as the context requires.
+- "Class B ordinary shares" are to our Class B ordinary shares, par value \$0.0001 per share; - "GigaCloud Marketplace GMV" means the total gross merchandise value of transactions ordered through our GigaCloud Marketplace including GigaCloud 3P and GigaCloud 1P, before any deductions of value added tax, goods and services tax, shipping charges paid by buyers to sellers and any refunds; - "GMV" means the total gross merchandise value of transactions; - "off-platform ecommerce" means the sale of our own inventory to and through third-party ecommerce platforms; - "preferred shares" are to our redeemable convertible preferred shares of \$0.0001 par value per share, including series A redeemable convertible preferred shares of \$0.0001 par value per share, or "series A preferred shares," series B redeemable convertible preferred shares of \$0.0001 par value per share, or "series B preferred shares," series C redeemable convertible preferred shares of \$0.0001 par value per share, or "series C preferred shares," series D redeemable convertible preferred shares of \$0.0001 par value per share, or "series C preferred shares," series D redeemable convertible preferred shares of \$0.0001 par value per share, or "series C preferred shares," series D redeemable convertible preferred shares of \$0.0001 par value per share, or "series D preferred shares," and series E redeemable convertible preferred shares, or "series E preferred shares."
+The preferred shares will automatically convert into our ordinary shares and be re-designated as Class A ordinary shares or Class B ordinary shares, where applicable, immediately prior to the completion of this offering. - "RMB" and "Renminbi" are to the legal currency of China; - "shares" or "ordinary shares" are to our ordinary shares, par value \$0.0001 per share, and upon and after the completion of this offering, are to our Class A ordinary shares and Class B ordinary shares, par value \$0.0001 per share; - "SKU" means the stock keeping unit for our inventory; - "Spend per active buyer" is calculated by dividing the total GigaCloud Marketplace GMV within the last 12-month period by the number of active buyers as of such date; - "US\$," "\$" and "U.S. dollars" are to the legal currency of the United States; - "VIEs" are to our variable interest entities who entered into account control agreements, or control agreements, with GigaCloud Technology, as detailed in "Corporate History and Structure"; and - "we," "us," "our company," "our," "our group," "GigaCloud," or "GigaCloud Technology" refer to GigaCloud Technology Inc, our Cayman Islands holding company, its predecessor entity, its subsidiaries, its consolidated VIEs and any subsidiaries of its consolidated VIEs, as the context requires.